> Other sample legal translations from Turkish to English

 Article 24 - Deserted and derelict graveyards and public graveyards owned by foundations situated in villages are registered in the name of the village as a juristic entity.

-Article 25 - Specific provisions will be put in place as to the registration and purchase and sale of ground considered common village property such as pasturage and coppices which are excluded from Article 159 of the Municipality Law number 1580 and Article 21 of the Settlement Law number 2510.
+Article 25 - Specific provisions will be put in place as to the registration and formal requirements for purchase and sale of ground considered common village property such as pasturage and coppices which are excluded from Article 159 of the Municipality Law number 1580 and Article 21 of the Settlement Law number 2510.

 Article 26 - (Amended: 6/1/1954-6217/Article 1)(1)